Fairbanks' Restaurants

 This excellent family-style restaurant is located at 2223 S. Cushman, right

-next to the motel, just across the parking lot.
+next to the Ranch Motel, just across the parking lot.
 All meals are served, with hours 6 a.m. to

 ♫Howling Dog Saloon